Old 666: Mapping mission

 This first attack proved fatal for bombardier 2nd Lt.
 Joseph Sarnoski, who was mortally wounded by a 20mm shell hit, which also badly injured the navigator, 1st Lt.
 Ruby Johnston.
 Another 20mm struck the side of the cockpit behind the pilots, sending shrapnel into the legs of Sgt.
 Johnny Able, the assistant flight engineer substituting that day as the top turret gunner.
 The shell also struck the oxygen and hydraulic lines behind the cockpit, starting a fire.
-A third 20mm shell entered through the plexiglass nose combing, destroying Zeamer's rudder pedals and instrument panel, delivering grievous wounds to Zeamer's left leg, while also slicing his right wrist.
+A third 20mm shell entered through the plexiglass nose coaming, destroying Zeamer's rudder pedals and instrument panel, delivering grievous wounds to Zeamer's left leg, while also slicing his right wrist.
 Back in the B-17's nose, despite being blown to the floor with a horrible gash in his side and another in his neck, Sarnoski regained his machine gun in time to counter a twin-engine fighter (later confirmed to be a Nakajima J1N "Irving") pressing a new attack on their nose.
 Sarnoski drove the attacker off before it could inflict more damage, then collapsed from his wounds.

 Having finished the mapping run and now needing oxygen, Zeamer dove Old 666 down to about 10000 ft, estimating his altitude from a change in manifold pressure, as the altimeter had been destroyed.
 During or shortly after the dive, radio operator Sgt.
 William Vaughan was badly grazed in the neck by a round from a Zero following them down.
 After the long dive, both Johnston and Able extinguished the oxygen fire using only their hands and rags.

 Leveling out, Zeamer continued to pilot the B-17 despite excruciating pain and continued blood loss.
 Correctly assuming that the forward machine guns were now inoperable, the Japanese pilots began lining up on both sides of Old 666 to circle around, one by one in turn, to strafe from the front.
 Zeamer was now able to execute the technique that he had been unable to use against the coordinated first pass.
 By banking hard inside the firing angle of each approaching Zero, Zeamer both avoided the enemy's machine gun fire and allowed his rear gunners unfettered access to target the Zeros as they flew past.
 This continued until finally, low on ammunition and fuel, about forty minutes after the initial attack, the last of the remaining fighters returned to base.